Sup2point0/integrity/README.md

 ## Credits

-All questions in *Integrity* were hand-written by myself.
-Of course, maths is maths, so there is every possibility you may find a particular problem elsewhere too.
+All questions in *Integrity* were created by myself.
+Of course, maths is maths, so there is every possibility you may find a particular problem elsewhere too!

 ### AI
-No AI was used for any of these!
+No AI was used for any of these.

 (I should hope I am not that bad a mathematician...)